Skip to content

 5. Little Cuckoo-dove

-The little cuckoo-dove is a species of bird that belongs to the family Columbidae.
-It has a reddish brown color, and can be found in Brunei, China, Indonesia, Laos, Malaysia, Myanmar, Thailand, and Vietnam.
+The little cuckoo-dove is a bird species belonging to the family Columbidae.
+It is reddish brown and can be found in Brunei, China, Indonesia, Laos, Malaysia, Myanmar, Thailand, and Vietnam.

-This means that the species is not facing extinction, or a decline in population, in the near future.
-The little cuckoo-dove is a small bird, measuring in length up to just 34 centimeters.
+This means that the species is not facing extinction or a decline in population shortly.
+The little cuckoo-dove is a small bird, measuring up to just 34 centimeters long.
 It has a black bill and yellow legs.

 Its back is reddish-brown, and its throat and breast are pale grey-brown.
 Its wings are dark grey with black spots.
 Its tail is long and rounded.

-The little cuckoo-dove is usually found in forests, as well as in agricultural areas, including plantations, orchards, and sometimes even in urban areas.
+The little cuckoo-dove is usually found in forests and agricultural areas, including plantations, orchards, and sometimes even in urban areas.
 It feeds mainly on fruits, seeds, and small invertebrates such as insects.

 It usually nests in low trees or shrubs, laying two white eggs in a small nest made of twigs and leaves.

-Thanks to its wide range and increasing population, the little cuckoo-dove is currently listed as a species of least concern on the International Union for Conservation of Nature Red List of Endangered Species.
+Thanks to its wide range and increasing population, the little cuckoo-dove is currently listed as a species of most minor concern on the International Union for Conservation of Nature Red List of Endangered Species.

-This means that the species is not at risk of becoming endangered in the near future.
-However, it is still important to be aware of the potential threats this species faces, such as habitat loss due to deforestation and human activities.
+This means that the species is not at risk of becoming endangered shortly.
+However, it is still essential to be aware of this species’ potential threats, such as habitat loss due to deforestation and human activities.

 Conservation efforts should be made to ensure that the population of the little cuckoo-dove remains healthy and stable.